ingadhoc/sale/sale_order_type_automation/README.rst

 Sale Order Type Automation
 ==========================

+#.
 Add to sale order type this options to be executed automatically on sale order confirmation and picking confimation:
     * Create / Validate Invoice
     * Create / Validate Payment
     * Confirm picking and products transfer (only on sale order confirmation)

+#.
+We also make type field on sale orders readonly on states different from draft and sent.
+Also add tracking to same field.
+TODO we should move that to sale_oder_type module or sale_oder_type_usability module

 Installation
 ============